-When it comes to purchasing the best drone under $1000 with a camera, there are a few hundred out there and your needs, skill level, usage, and budget are all different.
+When it comes to the best drone under $1000, there are a few hundred out there but your needs, skill level, usage, and budget are all different.
 So this article mainly covers those priced between $500 and $1000 so that you can choose the right one accordingly.

-If what you are looking for doesn’t fit in this range, you can take a look at the following ones:
+If what you are looking for doesn’t fit in this range, you can check the following articles for details: